 As we see throughout our human journey, creative insight and actions flower in response to problems.

-The most intense artistic activity happened just as the Ice Age (approximately 40,000–15,000 years ago) reached its most severe, and then about 10,000 years ago, it virtually disappeared as the Ice Age ended.
+The most intense artistic activity happened just as the Ice Age reached its most severe (approximately 40,000–15,000 years ago), then about 10,000 years ago, it virtually disappeared as the Ice Age finally ended.
 This leads some anthropologists to think that our early ancestors made art to help them survive the Ice Age world.
 If this is true, how did it do this?

-For early humans living in Europe 35,000 years ago, the sudden climate change must have been extremely hard to comprehend and quite terrifying.
+For early humans living in Europe 35,000 years ago, the climate must have presented extreme hardship and been quite terrifying.
 Within a few years their climate transformed from one very much like our own to one more like Siberia, with brutally cold winters that eventually lasted through spring and summer.
 Freezing temperatures prevailed with very little respite.
 For years, endless snow and ice simply accumulated and deepened, covering Europe with glaciers, forcing many humans to flee, die out, and, thankfully for us, some to adapt.

 About 20,000 BCE the landscape was glacier-dominated.
 A mile-high polar ice cap enshrouded Scandinavia and most of northern Europe.
 Elsewhere harsh conditions favored grassland that provided fodder for large grazing mammals such as mammoth, bison, aurochs, horses, reindeer and elk.